ah teaches web design & development (The Interwebs lecture)

 Illness policy

 If you are ill, stay home.
-You are able to watch the lecture recording later, and follow-up with Andrew or Mohammadreza to arrange an alternative time for critique.
+You are able to watch the lecture recording later, and follow-up with Andrew or Alfredo to arrange an alternative time for critique.

 If you will be ill for a prolonged period of time (more than a week) please email Andrew to arrange accommodations.

-If one of the teaching team is ill, we will notify you via Canvas and course chat before 8:30am on the day of the class.
+If the teaching team is ill, we will notify you via Canvas and course chat by 10:30am on the day of class.

 The lecture+lab experiment